adeelmalik78/DatabaseCode_by_objects/README.md

 views
 ```

 Here is the entire directory structure of this repo.
+Note that each schema directory has its own changelog file (e.g., `schema1changelog.xml`).

 ```.
 ├── liquibase.properties